MinhasKamal/BrailleToTextTranslator/README.md

 <h1> <img src="https://cloud.githubusercontent.com/assets/5456665/21795219/b66ae1c2-d72a-11e6-9c12-fb53adfa54c4.png" width="20" height=auto /> BrailleToTextTranslator </h1>

 #### Translate Braille Writing to Plain Text

 Braille is a specialized writing system for visually impaired people, where raised dots on embossed paper are used as tactile alphabet.
-The tool Bengali Braille to Text Translator will take in scanned image of Bengali Braille writing, apply pattern recognition, and translate it to text.
-The user does not need much theoretical or technical skill to run this software.
+The tool, Bengali Braille to Text Translator, will take in scanned image of Bengali Braille writing, apply pattern recognition, and translate it to text.
+Users do not need much theoretical or technical skill to run this software.

 ### Usage Scenario
 Bengali Braille Character Recognizer is a tool that will take scanned image of Braille writing, run different types of image-preprocessing techniques, translate Braille to text through pattern recognition, and apply text correction procedures for final output.